frozeman/meteor-build-client/README.md

     $ meteor-build-client ../myOutputFolder -u http://myserver.com

-The output will be a folder as follows:
+The content of the output folder could look as follows:

 - `index.html`
 - `a28817fe16898311635fa73b959979157e830a31.css`
 - `aeca2a21c383327235a08d55994243a9f478ed57.js`
-- `...` (other files from you public folder)
+- `...` (other files from your public folder)

 ## Using custom templates